mtrudel/bandit/README.md

 # Bandit

-Bandit is a pure Elixir HTTP server for Plug apps, built on top of [Thousand Island](https://github.com/mtrudel/thousand_island).
+Bandit is a pure Elixir HTTP/1.1 server for Plug apps, built on top of [Thousand Island](https://github.com/mtrudel/thousand_island).

 ## Installation